What Are Muscle Knots? Causes, Symptoms & Relief

 Below is a zero-equipment protocol you can start today.
 Combine 2–3 methods for best results.

-A person using heat therapy with a warm compress on their shoulder for muscle knot relief.
+A woman with her eyes closed, looking relaxed, applies a white steaming warm compress to her shoulder for muscle relief.

 TechniqueHow ToScience Snapshot